rbmacd/frey/lab-aws/NETWORK_ACCESS.md

 Destination         Target
 0.0.0.0/0          Internet Gateway
-10.13.13.0/24      VPN Server ENI (eni-xxxxx)
+10.13.13.0/24      VPN Server ENI (eni-xxxxx) 172.20.0.0/16      Lab Server ENI (eni-yyyyy)
 ```

+These routes are critical for proper network flow:
-This second route is critical: it tells the lab server and all instances in the subnet that to reach VPN clients (10.13.13.0/24), traffic should be sent to the VPN server's network interface.
-Without this route, the lab server can receive traffic from VPN clients but cannot send responses back, resulting in one-way connectivity.
+- **First route (10.13.13.0/24)**: Tells the lab server that to reach VPN clients, traffic should be sent to the VPN server's network interface.
+Without this route, the lab server can receive traffic from VPN clients but cannot send responses back.
+- **Second route (172.20.0.0/16)**: Ensures any traffic in the AWS VPC destined for containerlab networks is routed to the lab server.
+This enables proper routing for the Docker bridge networks hosting cEOS instances.

 ### Lab Server Configuration